lyeoni/nlp-tutorial/README.md

 <br>**_Keyword_:** TextCNN, Sentiment analysis<br>

 ### Neural Machine Translation
-- [Neural Machine Translation](https://github.com/lyeoni/nlp-tutorial/tree/master/neural-machine-translation): This repo provides a simple PyTorch implementation of Neural Machine Translation, along with an intrinsic/extrinsic comparison of various sequence-to-sequence (seq2seq) models in translation.
+- [English to French translation - seq2seq](https://github.com/lyeoni/nlp-tutorial/tree/master/neural-machine-translation): This neural machine translation tutorial trains a seq2seq model on a set of many thousands of English to French translation pairs to translate from English to French.
+It provides a simple PyTorch implementation, along with an intrinsic/extrinsic comparison of various sequence-to-sequence (seq2seq) models in translation.
 <br>**_Keyword_:** sequence to seqeunce network(seq2seq), Attention, Autoregressive, Teacher-forcing<br>

+- [English to French translation - Transformer](https://github.com/lyeoni/nlp-tutorial/tree/master/translation-transformer): This neural machine translation tutorial trains a Transformer model on a set of many thousands of English to French translation pairs to translate from English to French.
+It provides a simple PyTorch implementation, with simple annotation.
+<br>**_Keyword_:** Transformer, SentencePiece<br>

 ### Natural Language Understanding
 - [Neural Language Model](https://github.com/lyeoni/pretraining-for-language-understanding): This repo provides a simple PyTorch implementation of Neural Language Model for natural language understanding.